isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 An address assigned via global host reservation must be feasible for the subnet the server selects for the client.
-In other words, the address must lie within the subnet otherwise it will be ignored and the server will attempt to dynamically allocate an address.
-In the event the selected subnet belongs to a shared-network the server will check for feasibility against the subnet's siblings, selecting the first in-range subnet.
-If no such subnet exists, the server will fallback to dynamically allocating the address.
+In other words, the address must lie within the subnet; otherwise, it is ignored and the server will attempt to dynamically allocate an address.
+If the selected subnet belongs to a shared network, the server checks for feasibility against the subnet's siblings, selecting the first in-range subnet.
+If no such subnet exists, the server falls back to dynamically allocating the address.

 .. note::

-    Prior to release 2.3.5, the server did not perform feasibility checks on globally reserved addresses.
-This allowed the server to be configured to hand out nonsensical leases for arbitrary address values.
+    Prior to release 2.3.5, the server did not perform feasibility checks on globally reserved addresses, which allowed the server to be configured to hand out nonsensical leases for arbitrary address values.
+Later versions of Kea perform these checks.

 To use global host reservations, a configuration similar to the following can be used: